be-green/fqr/README.md

 regression) and the relative change in the loss function (scaled by the step size).

-`fqr` is substantially faster than the `quantreg` package’s interior point methods (e.g. “br” or “sfn”), especially for large problems.
+`fqr` is substantially faster than the `quantreg` package’s simplex and interior point methods (e.g. “br” or “pfn”), especially for large problems.
 The algorithm implemented via the Armadillo library for linear algebra in C++.
 It also has no dependencies other than base R and (if building from source) a C++ compiler.

 ## Installation